-Bitcoin exchanges are platforms that allow users to do various things, such as buy, sell, or trade bitcoin.
+Bitcoin exchanges are online platforms that allow users to do various things, such as buy, sell, or trade bitcoin.
 Exchanges are key players in the Bitcoin network as not only do they provide on-ramps and exit-ramps for users, they provide a marketplace for trading, liquidity, and price discovery.

 To see a list of the top Bitcoin exchanges in the United States, visit CoinSalad.com and view the markets section.